agusjuli/assignment-2.13-serverless-architecture/README.md

 🔹 Serverless Framework: Simplified State Management
 📊 State Tracking: Implicit (Cloud-Native State)
-🔄 Deployment Changes: Push-Based (Overwrite by Default) How It Works:
+🔄 Deployment Changes: Push-Based (Overwrite by Default)

+How It Works:
 Cloud-Native State Reliance:
-Does not maintain a centralized state file.
+A. Does not maintain a centralized state file.
-Relies on the cloud provider’s state (like AWS CloudFormation for AWS resources).
+B. Relies on the cloud provider’s state (like AWS CloudFormation for AWS resources).
-Tracks resources using native cloud services, making it simpler but less flexible for complex scenarios.
+C. Tracks resources using native cloud services, making it simpler but less flexible for complex scenarios.

 Push-Based Deployment:
-Deployments are incremental but tend to overwrite resources based on the configuration in serverless.yml.
+A. Deployments are incremental but tend to overwrite resources based on the configuration in serverless.yml.
-Changes are pushed directly to the cloud, and resources not defined in the config can be left unmanaged.
+B. Changes are pushed directly to the cloud, and resources not defined in the config can be left unmanaged.
-Uses cloud-native stacks (e.g., CloudFormation for AWS) to manage resource dependencies and updates.
+C. Uses cloud-native stacks (e.g., CloudFormation for AWS) to manage resource dependencies and updates.

 Change Detection:
 Uses diffs in the serverless.yml file to detect what has changed and deploys those parts.
 Does not track state across multiple environments explicitly (relying instead on cloud-native mechanisms).
-Pros and Cons:
-✅ Simpler to use for serverless deployments.
-❌ Limited control and visibility into resource states compared to Terraform.
-❌ Risk of drift if resources are modified outside of the framework.

 In Short:
 No centralized state file.
 Relies on cloud-native state management (like CloudFormation).